 I work cross-discipline, creatively and collaboratively, taking inspiration from scientific practice that embraces concepts of data, code, mutable materials, rekindled history, technology and environmental concerns and rephrases them from an art perspective.
-Projection, sound, video installation, light, sensors, circuit design or sculpture is my current media of choice often working with scientists, dancers, composers, sculptors, performers and community groups to make the work increasingly tangible, surprising, relevant and inclusive.
+Projection, sound, video installation, light, sensors, circuit design and sculpture is my current media of choice.
+I work scientists, dancers, composers, sculptors, performers and , directors, engineers and community groups to make work that is tangible, surprising, relevant and inclusive.

 Diana Scarborough is an artist-engineer whose collaborative practice is inherently cross discipline with a technology and contextual bias.
-She takes her inspiration from research and science, working with world leading researchers and scientists in the fields of astrobiology, nano- biotechnology, nano-microscopy, space weather data and DNA data.
-Scarborough’s interest lies in revealing the beauty, playfulness, emotion and meaning in the science and make it present as art using film, sound, live performance projection combined with traditional fine art practices.
-She works with overlays of codes and text playing with the boundaries of perception looking at the point where pattern becomes transcoded.
-She was commissioned to create a bespoke necklace (using actual DNA) for a US client which held technical and artistic challenges and collaborated with a hi-tech company (Ubisense) to create an interactive sound and print installation using 3D mapping.
-She is part of Pivotal, a Cambridge based group who create art events combining the arts with top thinkers on environmental and social change.
+She takes her inspiration from research and science, working with world leaders in the fields of astrobiology, nano- biotechnology, nano-microscopy, space weather data and DNA data.
+Her interest lies in revealing the beauty, playfulness, emotion and meaning in the science and make it present as art using film, sound, live performance projection combined with traditional fine art practices.
+Overlays of codes and text in printmaking plays with the boundaries of perception at the point where pattern becomes decoded.

 Recent Work:- ‘Sounds of Space’ (British Antarctic Survey), Interwoven (V&A ), Water (Technical Museum, Zagreb), Breaking Boundaries, (2016 San Sebastian,Melissa Pierce Murray) and DNA necklace (using actual DNA, US client).